The Different Types of Engineers and What They Do, Including the Specialized Work of Six Types of Engineers

 What Do Engineers Do?

 Engineers are professionals who research, design, build, test, sustain, and analyze materials, structures, and products.
-Their goal is to offer safe, functional, and economic solutions to technical problems.
+Their goal is to offer safe, functional, and economical solutions to technical problems.

 In doing so, engineers must also balance safety, regulatory, and practicality limitations with functionality and cost requirements.
 An engineer’s job is to design and build practical and economic solutions using the principles of science and mathematics.